 Other components of the student expenditures category include utilities such as water, electricity, garbage, and transportation.
-Considering that rent in the Bellingham area often includes water and garbage, the local rates for those utilities were removed from the average rent rates to eliminate the possibility of double counting, and to allow for a more specific categorization of rent money and its inand outflow through the economy.
+Considering that rent in the Bellingham area often includes water, sewer, and garbage/recycling, the local rates for those utilities were removed from the average rent rates to eliminate the possibility of double counting, and to allow for a more specific categorization of rent money and its in- and outflow through the economy.
 Internet access, electricity, and utility-excluded rent rates were gathered by using local rates and usage estimates for two-person households.
-All separately gathered inputs were removed from IMPLAN's personal expenditures distributions to avoid double-counting.

-On-campus meal-plan purchases are recorded, as well as off-campus voluntary purchases of those meal plans.
+On-campus meal-plan purchases are recorded, as well as voluntary purchases of those meal plans by students living off-campus.
 Off-campus student food expenditures fluctuate based on their previous standard of living, current income, dietary restrictions, and availability of options.
 For this reason, the weighted average of meal plan prices was used as a monthly food expenditure rate for off-campus students.
-Using the meal plan costs implied an average of \$300 a month in total food spending per off-campus non-meal plan student, which includes groceries, alcohol, and both casual (fast food and take out) and full-service restaurants.
-Assuming that 50 percent of all food spending, and casual dining takes the last 30 percent, student food spending for both on and off-campus amounts to a total of \$27.5 Million.
+Using the meal plan costs implied an average of \$360.83 a month in total food spending per off-campus non-meal plan student, which includes groceries, alcohol, and both casual (fast food and take out) and full-service restaurants.
+Assuming that 50 percent of all food expenditures is composed of grocery spending, alcohol and restaurants each consume 10 percent of food spending, and casual dining takes the last 30 percent, student food spending for both on and off-campus amounts to a total of \$28.3 Million.

-Finally, personal expenditures and transportation costs were estimated using the 2017-2018 Estimated Annual Expenses as generated by the Financial Aid Department, at \$256 and \$140 a month for all students.
-This generates a total input of \$38,278,669 in student personal expenditures.
+Finally, personal expenditures, transportation costs, and the cost of books and supplies were estimated using the Estimated Annual Expenses as generated by the Financial Aid Department, at \$668, \$480, and \$294 a quarter for all students.
+This generates a total input of \$66,313,325 in student personal expenditures.